amoore449/ceeoinnovations/_projects/lego-engineering.markdown

 ![Robots and kids](legoengineering/challenge1.jpg)
 - Help getting started with EV3, Spike Prime, and WeDo robotics in the classroom
 - Lesson Plans and ideas for Engineering Design plans
-- Technical support for using Lego Robotics software and integrating Lego Robotics with other programs
+- Support using Lego Robotics software and integrating it with other programs
 - A community of teacher and educators interested in engineering
 </div>